Jeunese/jeunese.github.io/docs/style-guide.md

 |type (see also **press**)| enter|
 |toggle on/off | switch on; switch off; turn on using the toggle; turn off using the toggle|

-### Use unbiased and inclusive language
+### Use unbiased, human-centric, and inclusive language

 You're talking to humans, so be sensitive to the human meaning of words.

 - Avoid offensive or violent terms, like "abort", "hit", "force", "reject", "kill", "hang", and "terminate".
-- Avoid terms that reflect historical racial bias such as using colour to communicate something is "good" or "bad", and references that carry forward the master/slave paradigm.
+- Avoid terms that reflect historical racial , such as using colour to communicate something is "good" or "bad", and references that carry forward the master/slave paradigm.
 - Use gender-neutral alternatives to "he", "she", "him", and "her".

 |Avoid | Use instead  |